Great Black Swamp: Repairing ecosystems

 The Oak Openings Region hosts preserves managed by The Nature Conservancy and the Ohio Department of Natural Resources (Ohio DNR).
-The Nature Conservancy owns the Kitty Todd Nature Preserve (about 1,400 acres in Lucas County), an assemblage of oak savanna and restored wetlands.
-Early settlers avoided farming this area due to its sandy soil.
-Historically, the region consisted of unique, varied vegetation, ranging from wet sedge meadow to wet prairie to oak savanna, sustained by wind-blown sand dunes and wetlands that cycled from wet (winter/spring) to dry (summer).
+The Nature Conservancy owns the 1400 acre Kitty Todd Nature Preserve in Lucas County, an assemblage of oak savanna and restored Black Swamp wetlands.
 The Ohio DNR manages former Black Swamp sites north of the Maumee River like Campbell State Nature Preserve, Irwin Prairie State Nature Preserve, and Goll Woods State Nature Preserve.

-A photo of a wetland in Port Clinton restored by the U.S. Army Corps of Engineers (USACE).
+A Port Clinton wetland, part of the former Black Swamp, restored by the U.S. Army Corps of Engineers.

-Metroparks Toledo is another regional leader in wetland restoration, most notably through the creation of Howard Marsh Metropark.
-This restored wetland converted nearly 1000 acres of historical agricultural land into a prosperous wetland that now boasts over half of the bird species found throughout Ohio.
+Metroparks Toledo restores former Black Swamp wetlands, such as Howard Marsh Metropark.
+This restoration converted about 1000 acre of agricultural land into wetland, and now provides habitat for over half of Ohio's bird species.
 Pearson Metropark is another example of both a historic, old growth wet forest, paired with sections of restored wetlands.

-In 2024, the U.S. Army Corps of Engineers (USACE) completed a five-year restoration of 12 acres of coastal wetlands at Port Clinton in Ottawa County.
+In 2024, the U.S. Army Corps of Engineers (USACE) completed a five-year restoration of 12 acre of former Black Swamp wetlands at Port Clinton in Ottawa County.
 According to the land surveys from the early 19th century, the area the USACE restored used to be freshwater fens and marshes, and also elm-ash swamp forests.
 Upon project completion, the USACE stated, "Wetlands are essential to the health of our Great Lakes".